nam170201/introduction-to-python-for-computational-science-and-engineering/book/01-introduction.md

    The compute intense part of the program should to be tuned to reach optimal performance.
 Python offers a number of options.

-   - For example, the <span>`numpy`</span> Python extension provides a Python interface to the compiled and efficient LAPACK libraries that are the quasi-standard in numerical linear algebra.
+   - For example, the `numpy` Python extension provides a Python interface to the compiled and efficient LAPACK libraries that are the quasi-standard in numerical linear algebra.
 If the problems under study can be formulated such that eventually large systems of algebraic equations have to be solved, or eigenvalues computed, etc, then the compiled code in the LAPACK library can be used (through the Python-numpy package).
 At this stage, the calculations are carried out with the same performance of Fortran/C as it is essentially Fortran/C code that is used.
-Matlab, by the way, exploits exactly this: the Matlab scripting language is very slow (about 10 time slower than Python), but Matlab gains its power from delegating the matix operation to the compiled LAPACK libraries.
+Matlab, by the way, exploits exactly this: the Matlab scripting language is very slow (about 10 time slower than Python), but Matlab gains its power from delegating the matrix operation to the compiled LAPACK libraries.

    - Existing numerical C/Fortran libraries can be interfaced to be usable from within Python (using for example Swig, Boost.Python and Cython).